bhargav-vlsi/Physical_design_open_lane/README.md

 ### Openlane steps with custom standard cell

-We perform synthesis and found that it has positive slack and met timing constraints.
+We perform synthesis and found that it has negative slack and met timing constraints.

 We perform floorplan and find out custom cell included as follows.